What to Check When the Editor/Viewer Does Not Start Properly

 Check that OpenGL is set to 3.3 or higher

 It appears that OpenGL may be switched when upgrading the OS.

-Check to see if it meets the operating environment.
+Check to see if it meets the operating requirements.

 Check if it can be started from a bat file

 Please check if it can be successfully started from the following bat file.

 If you can operate the application normally from the bat file, please use it as it is, as there is no change in the application contents.